 The size required may also depend on the type of laundry you’ll be doing.
 Are you often washing sets of sheets or comforters?
 A large drum is necessary to clean these items properly.
 The interior size for some top-load washers may be larger than usual if they lack the typical center post seen in most units.
 This means that the tub can fit more clothing.
 If you want a bit of extra space, but don’t have room for a physically larger appliance, opt for a high-efficiency washer, since these often lack a center post.

 The chance that you’ll require a wide variety of settings for doing laundry is slim.
 The basics should suffice, but some users may appreciate having a bit of flexibility.
 Most units allow you to choose the water temperature and have some kind of choice for load size.
 Many top-load washers also feature options for delicates or bulky items.
 Often, an extra rinse cycle function will also be included.
-This cycle helps to wash off potential residue from detergents.
+This cycle helps to wash off any potential residue from detergents.
 Higher-end models feature fancy, automatic sensors that can adjust each setting depending on the amount of dirt detected and the size of the load.
 It’s a convenient extra, and handy if you have trouble deciding between cycles and settings, but it’s far from a necessity.

 If you're concerned about conserving energy and water, go with a high-efficiency model.
-These types of washers use less water for each cycle than front load options.
+These types of washers use less water for each cycle than front-load options.
 If you choose an HE washing machine, remember to use specially labeled detergent to clean your clothes properly, and avoid damaging your device.
 As previously mentioned, these washers often have a bigger interior capacity.

 If you're interested in appliances with extra bells and whistles, you’ll be disappointed when it comes to washing machines.
 Most units have roughly the same functions and features.
 Some units do have a built-in bleach and detergent dispenser to slowly release the cleaning product as clothing goes through the wash cycle.
 Higher-end models may also feature smartphone connectivity and app control.
 Smart features are really only useful if you’re home to respond to them.
 Intelligent washers can alert you when a load is done and allow you to monitor a cycle’s progress, but they can’t physically transfer clothing from washer to dryer, sadly!

-Top-load washers are usually cheaper than front load options.
+Top-load washers are usually cheaper than front-load options.
 The cost ranges from $400 to $1,000.
 Typically, the pricier the model, the more feature-packed it will be.
 High-efficiency washers are more expensive, as are models with a larger capacity.

-We’ve compiled a few tips to help you with using and maintaining your new top load washer.
+We’ve compiled a few tips to help you with using and maintaining your new top-load washer.

 Don't put too much in the washer at once.
 If you have a lot of clothes to wash, do two loads, instead of one large one.
 Overloading your machine may cause your clothes to come out less than clean.